- Grow with Jeraldine Phneah

 People tend to put in more effort at the beginning.
 However, it is simply not sustainable.

-As time progresses, what if he drops the ball on the romantic front; spend less time on you or stop taking care of his appearance as much?
+As time progresses, what if he drops the ball on the romantic front or spend less time on you?

 Would you feel you got the shorter end of the stick?
 Would this will lead to resentment?